tcosmo/tcosmo.github.io/about.md

 permalink: /about/
 ---

 Welcome to my blog :)!
+You can also checkout my [https://dna.hamilton.ie/tsterin/](website).